 It is a gigantic museum with an exhibition area of over 22,000 m².
 If you want to have a close look at everything, you will surely need several days.
 On the one hand there are historical things on display like old vehicles (cars, locomotives etc.).
 But there are also things from the present and the future like much on the subject of artificial intelligence.
 Every fan of technology will find many interesting things.

 We especially liked the transport section (trains, cars, motorcycles, ships, airplanes, etc.).
 Also the machines like steam engines are great.
 Something completely different is the large exhibition of old musical instruments.
 Visitors to the museum also like the industry, energy and media sections.
 There is also a mine worth seeing.
-A highlight for us was also the current special exhibition “Artificial Intelligence” until about the middle of 2022.
+A highlight for us was also the current special exhibition “Artificial Intelligence” until about 2023.
 We really liked the area “How do you gain knowledge from nature?”.

 A great museum!
 Tickets can be bought in advance on the Internet on this website because of Corona.